neuvector/docs/docs/15.ui_extension/03.notifictions/notifications.md

 ![Security Events](sec_events_adv_filter.png)

 To read the details of the event, click on a record to expand the panel.
-In the message box, it contains more informations.
+In the message box you can view more information.

 ![Security Events](sec_event_detail.png)

-Host name is clickable for opening host detail popup.
-Vulnerabilities and Group have external link to redirect to NeuVector SSO page.
+The Host name is clickable for opening the host detail popup.
+Vulnerabilities and Group have an external link to redirect to the NeuVector SSO page.

 ![Security Events](node_detail_open.png)

-Workload name is clickable for opening workload detail popup.
-Group has external link to redirect to NeuVector SSO page.
+The Workload name is clickable for opening the workload detail popup.
+Group has an external link to redirect to the NeuVector SSO page.

 ![Security Events](pod_detail_open.png)

-Reported by field in the message box is clickable for opening enforcer detail popup.
+The Reported by field in the message box is clickable and opens the enforcer detail popup.

 ![Security Events](enforcer_detail_open.png)

-### Not included functions comparing with NeuVector standalone page
+### Functions Not Included When Comparing with NeuVector Standalone Page

 Review / Propose rule